zephir/zephir-gulp-compiler/README.md

 zephirWorkflow( require('gulp') );
 ```

-If there is already a `packages.json` file (like from git) and you like to install the dependencies: remove the node_modules folder and run `npm install gulp-util --save-dev`.
+If there is already a `packages.json` file (like from git) and you like to install the dependencies: remove the node_modules folder run `npm install --save` and `npm install gulp-util --save-dev`.

 ## Configuration